JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_04/lecture.md

 REPL of Julia is a module called "Main".
 - modules are not copied, but referenced, i.e. `B.b===B.C.c`
 - including one module twice (from different packages) is not a problem
-- Upcoming Julia 1.9 has the ability to change the contextual module in the REPL:
+- Julia 1.9 has the ability to change the contextual module in the REPL:
   ```REPL.activate(TestPackage)```